score-spec/docs/gen/examples-site/examples-category-content/patch-templates.md

-The examples below illustrate how to use patch templates.
+The examples below illustrate how to use patch templates for each Score implementation.